Last Updated: February 9, 2026

 The biggest disadvantage is that AutoPilot won’t function until the device has been registered with Microsoft.
 The registration process is something that is done by the OEM at the factory, or by the IT Administrator BEFORE the device is shipped to the end user but this registration requires coordination and sometimes an additional fee from the OEM.

-A final disadvantage of AutoPilot is that AutoPilot does not include a method to install Applications as part of the onboarding process.
-AutoPilot is designed solely to configure the Windows Operating System.
-In order to add application installation to the onboarding experience, OOBE + AutoPilot is linked to an MDM (Intune or Workspace ONE UEM) and the MDM is able to install applications to the device prior to the end user logging onto the device.
-For organizations that require pre-installation of large Windows applications (think multi-gigabit), OOBE + AutoPilot + MDM can be a challenge for users that do not have fast internet connectivity.
+In order to add application installation to the onboarding experience, OOBE + AutoPilot can be is linked to an MDM and the MDM is able to install applications to the device prior to the end user logging onto the device.

 For more information on how to configure Microsoft Autopilot and Workspace ONE UEM the Omnissa Techzone website offers a great tutorial here.

-If you are insist on placing computers in AD and doing so through Hybrid Domain Join with AutoPilot I detail how to configure Workspace ONE to implement OOBE + AutoPilot + MDM + Hybrid Domain Join in a different blog found here:
+If you are insist on placing computers in AD and doing so through Hybrid Domain Join with AutoPilot, I detail how to configure Workspace ONE to implement OOBE + AutoPilot + MDM + Hybrid Domain Join in a different blog found here:

 Method 2: Workspace ONE UEM Drop-Ship Provisioning ONLINE